 8. River Seine

-The most well known of the French Rivers, the river Seine is 800 km long and flows from Dijon in the Alps.
-A mile and a half of the riverfront is now traffic free with floating gardens.
+The most well known of the French Rivers, the River Seine is 800 km long and flows from Dijon in the Alps.
+A mile and a half of the riverfront is now traffic-free with floating gardens.
+It’s a great place to visit after a long and busy day.
 Walk across one of the bridges or take a leisurely boat cruise along it.